Crostantin/sitMel2020_refactor/README.md

 For example 2 there are also files (`create schema`) to create the tables referenced in the code and to populate them with some data.
 For ad hoc volume testing, there is also a file `create big schema.sql` that generates Millions of records in the referenced `JDT1` table.

+## Where are the tables and the data from?

-The mock data I used in this example has been created using [Mockaroo])(https://mockaroo.com/) and does **not have any real-life meaning at all**.
+The mock data I used in this example has been created using [Mockaroo](https://mockaroo.com/) and does **not have any real-life meaning at all**.

 Speaking of the tables: the original question referred to a SAP Business One system and the referenced tables seem to stem from there.
 As I do not have access to such a system, I googled the table definitions (found [here JDT1](http://www.saptables.co.uk/?schema=BusinessOne9.0&module_id=4&table=JDT1) and [here OCRD](http://www.saptables.co.uk/?schema=BusinessOne9.0&table=OCRD)) and removed any columns not referenced in the statements.

 This means, these are **not the tables that you can find in a SAP system**!
 Again, do not use these coding examples in your productive systems.

+The code has been developed with a [SAP HANA Express Edition VM](https://www.sap.com/cmp/td/sap-hana-express-edition.html) (HANA 2 SP04).